The Work of Restoring and Replacing Teeth

 Bridges are commonly used to replace any missing teeth you may have.
 They also help maintain the shape of your face and alleviate stress on your bite.
 Bridges literally bridge the gap where a tooth is missing by bonding an artificial tooth to the surrounding teeth.
 Bridges can be made from gold, alloys, or porcelain, and can look just like normal teeth.
 They are a great option if you are missing a tooth and looking to fill the gap in your smile.

-If you would like to meet for a dental consultation and ask about getting your dream smile, give Preston Commons Dental Care a phone call today!
+If you would like to meet for a dental consultation and ask about getting crowns or bridges in Dallas, Texas, give Preston Commons Dental Care a phone call today!